shuffyiosys/rph-tools/docs/quick-guide.md

 # RPH Tools Quick Guide
 ## Chat
-### Color changing
+### General Options
-This will change the text color of the selected username.
-1. Select the user name whose color you want to change from the drop down
-2. Enter an HTML compliant color code.
-This is in the form of a number sign (#) followed by 3 or 6 digits from 0-9, A-F (hex values).
-Note in order to prevent really hard to read text colors, the limit is set to #DDD for 3 digit codes and #D2D2D2 for 6 digit codes.
-3. A preview can be seen so you don't have to send it and adjust to taste
-4. Press the "Set color" button when you want to change the text color.
-You may have to send it a few times.
+The option to color a user's text as they enter messages with their name's basic color is available.

+An option to add padding to the end of messages to increase readibility is also available.

 ### Pings
 This will play an audio cue plus highlight the text color when a message with a trigger word appears in the chat.
+1. To use it, make sure "Enable Pings" is toggled ON
+1. If you wish to have a browser use a pop-up notification, you can set it to ON
 1. Enter the words you want to use as triggers.
 Separate them by comma, but with no space between them. e.g., ```Alice,Bob,Charlie``` instead of ```Alice, Bob, Charlie```
-2. Set the URL where the audio file is.
+1. Set the URL where the audio file is.
 It must be a .wav, .mp3, or .ogg.
-3. Enter an HTML compliant color code for the text color.
+1. Enter an HTML compliant color code for the text color.
 There's no restriction.
-4. Enter an HTML compliant color code for the highlight color.
+1. Enter an HTML compliant color code for the highlight color.
 There's no restriction.
-5. Add matching options to taste.
+1. Add matching options to taste.
 "Exact Match" will only match whole words (e.g., "Mel" only pings on "Mel" and not "Melody").
 Case sensitive will take into account using uppercase letters or not (e.g., "Mel" only pings on "Mel" and not "mel")
-6. You can enter words in the "Ping Tester" section.
+1. You can enter words in the "Ping Tester" section.
 Focus away (i.e., click out of it) to test if it triggers a ping or not.

-### Flood Filtering
-This will monitor user messages and filter them out if the script detects they are attempting to flood/spam the room.
-Various strength levels can be used.

-## Sessions
-### Auto-Refresh
-This will refresh the page for you automatically when the script detects a disconnect event happens.
-It doesn't happen immediately, but after a delay.
-In addition, this will automatically re-join the rooms you were in.
-* Refresh on Disconnect, when checked, will cause the script to automatically refresh after the timeout.
-* Auto-Refresh time is the delay, in seconds, when a disconnect is detected to when the refresh happens.
-This can be set between 5-60 seconds.

-This feature has a retry mechanism in that it will retry 5 times before giving up.
-The retry mechanism will reset if you have been on for more than 10 minutes without disconnecting.

 ### Auto Joining
 This auto joins rooms that you put into it whenever you log in.